-A panel of academic advisors consisting of Dr James Walters, Dr Alison Gray, Dr Ben Fulford and Dr Tony Street will select a number of students from the list of nominees matching the number of Al-Azhar UK Scholars; their selection will be based on relevance of research and how the programme could benefit the scholars’ presence in fostering an engaging environment.
+Each year the heads of relevant departments at universities in the UK nominate two post-graduate research students to take part in the Fellowship Programme.
+A panel of academic advisors consisting of Dr James Walters, Dr Alison Gray, Dr Ben Fulford and Dr Tony Street select a number of students from the list of nominees to match the number of Al-Azhar scholars at the retreat.
+The selection made by the academic advisors is based on the relevance of research and how the programme could benefit the scholars by fostering an engaging environment.
+Each of the Fellows will take part in a maximum of four retreats or until their graduation, whichever is sooner.
+The hope is that long-lasting bonds of friendship will be formed and that in future they will join their successors in the Fellowship Programme at alumni events.

-The retreat will be a combination of academic workshops and lectures in the mornings, and activities in the afternoons, with a keynote lecture on the first evening and a summary report presented by the scholars at the closing dinner, when they will be joined by HM Ambassador Casson, members of the academic advisory board of the Al-Azhar UK Scholarships and the Gingko Trustees.
-The retreat will have two facilitators: Dr James Walters, Director of the LSE Faith Centre, and Asim Hafiz, Imam to the British Armed Forces.
+The retreat is a combination of academic workshops, lectures and activities.
+Participating scholars will present a summary report at the retreat’s end.
+The retreat has two facilitators: Dr James Walters, Director of the LSE Faith Centre, and Asim Hafiz, Imam to the British Armed Forces.

 ‘Religious ideas are reshaping our world, now more than ever we need strong and respected Islamic institutions like Al-Azhar.
 I’m proud that the UK plays a role with Al-Azhar to raise up a new generation of leaders who will deepen our understanding of Islam, reject extremism and prejudice, instead promoting the values of peace, openness and tolerance.’